orrholly/FDA-WebApp-Documentation/Phase-1/functional-specs.md

 User Stories Format: "As a **type of user**, I want **some goal** so that **some reason**."

 ###Data Layers / ID Tool
-> As a researcher, I want to have the ability to toggle on/off and zoom in/out on the following layers projected over a basemap so that I can make visualize spatial comparisons/correlations between FDA violations and smoking behavior.":
+> As a researcher, I want to have the ability to toggle on/off and zoom in/out on the following layers projected over a basemap so that I can make visualize spatial comparisons/correlations between FDA violations and smoking behavior.
+While the layer is visible, I also want the ability to select a point, polygon, or line and view the attributes associated with that feature in a popup window."

 **Bug**: *ID Tool is not working on points with multiple points - must zoom into single points.*